 With the demand for high-grade iron ore increasing, the availability and cost of low-grade iron ore reveals immense potential to reduce emissions and maintain production.
-Introducing the Smelter, a new solution for the final reduction and melting of low-grade direct reduced iron.
+Introducing the Smelter, a new electric smelting furnace for the final reduction and melting of low-grade direct reduced iron.

 (Above) Designed for flexible integration, the Smelter is compatible with existing plants in various arrangements and adapts to plant logistics.